 10. Joint Borrower Sole Proprietor (JBSP) mortgage (with parents)

-Eligibility will be dependant on all of the borrower’s credit.
-With as many as 4 people involved, the chances of being rejected may be higher.
-Some credit risk may also be applicable where payments are missed, and those on the mortgage application need to remember they wont’s have ownership, or control, over the home itself.
+Eligibility will be dependent on all of the borrowers’ credit.
+With as many as four people involved, the chances of being rejected may be higher.
+Some credit risk may also be applicable where payments are missed, and those on the mortgage application need to remember they won’t have ownership or control over the home itself.
 Also, it may not be possible to use JBSP mortgages with certain housing schemes, while lenders may restrict who exactly lives in the property.

 11. First Homes Scheme

 While this scheme offers many cost-saving incentives, the limitations must be remembered.
-You will only be able to invest in new-builds in your area, and you must try to sell the property on to someone else using the First Homes Scheme down the line.
+Applicants will only be able to invest in new-builds in their area, and they must try to sell the property on to someone else using the First Homes Scheme down the line.

 Competition is likely to be high, and new-builds are often sold at a premium.
 Meaning, the discount available might not be as generous as it first seems.
 Also, the home cannot cost more than £420,000 in London, or £250,000 elsewhere.
 This limits options further.